Team1091/team1091.github.io/fll.md

+## First Lego League in Hartford
+Central Middle School is running a First Lego League for all HUHS feeder schools.
+Contact [frcteam1091@gmail.com](frcteam1091@gmail.com) for more information.

 ## What is FIRST® LEGO® League?
 FIRST® LEGO® League introduces science, technology, engineering, and math (STEM) to children ages 4-16* through fun, exciting hands-on learning.
 Participants gain real-world problem solving experience through a